Warnings

 Where should I keep my medicine?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 Store unopened bottle in the refrigerator at 2 to 8 degrees C (36 to 46 degrees F).
 Once opened, the container may be stored at room temperature up to 25 degrees C (77 degrees F) for up to 8 weeks.
 Protect from light.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.